-While the exact mechanism responsible for this is unknown, corticotropin-releasing hormone—a key hormone in the stress response—is known to stimulate the production of sebum.
+While the exact mechanism responsible for this is unknown, corticotropin-releasing hormone (CRH), a key hormone in the stress response, is understood to stimulate the production of sebum.

 Although more research is needed to officially confirm this theory, diet is often cited as a cause of pimple breakouts.
 This includes eating a diet high in sugar and dietary fat, certain food groups (such as dairy), and even singular food items.
 Chocolate is one such food item that is often singled out as a cause of acne.